Born in East L.A. (song): Background

 Cheech Marin wrote the song without his comedy partner Tommy Chong, although Chong was credited for the song's writing on the album and single.
 Chong was subsequently insulted when Marin asked him to perform backup vocals on the song, and it was recorded without Chong.
 It is one of only two Cheech & Chong songs written solely by one member of the duo and not in collaboration, the other being Tommy Chong's "Up in Smoke".

 Music video

 A music video for the song was produced and appeared in the home video release Get Out of My Room.
-The video featured appearances from Cassandra Peterson as Elvira, Mistress of the Dark, Jan-Michael Vincent, Ángel Ramírez and Sal Lopez.
+The video featured appearances from Cassandra Peterson as Elvira, Roberta Vasquez, Jan-Michael Vincent, Ángel Ramírez and Sal Lopez.

 Reception

-The song was released as Springsteen's "Born in the U.S.A." tour was ending, missing the top 40 on the US pop chart.
+The song was released as Springsteen's Born in the U.S.A. tour was ending, missing the top 40 on the US pop chart.
 The subsequently released music video became popular.